 - Ride the Tiger - Long Wharf Theater, New Haven, Connecticut

-- Midsummer Night's Dream - TFANA, Brooklyn, New York
+- A Midsummer Night's Dream - TFANA, Brooklyn, New York

 What do you enjoy most about being a part of the UT Theatre and Dance community?

 The ideas and enthusiasm of our students.
-I love UT T&D because it as a multidisciplinary approach to design and a willingness to explore new ways to design and tell stories.
+I love UT Theatre and Dance because it has a multidisciplinary approach to design and a willingness to explore new ways to design and tell stories.

 What is your favorite thing about Austin?